ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

 * ``<species_name>.num_particles_per_cell_each_dim`` (`3 integers in 3D and RZ, 2 integers in 2D`)
     With the NUniformPerCell injection style, this specifies the number of particles along each axis within a cell.
-Note that for RZ, the three axis are radius, theta, and z.
+Note that for RZ, the three axis are radius, theta, and z and that the recommended number of particles per theta is at least two times the number of azimuthal modes requested.

 * ``<species_name>.do_continuous_injection`` (`0` or `1`)
     Whether to inject particles during the simulation, and not only at